-While manufacturing in New York state rose this month, the Empire State index remained well below its recent high near 32, reached in April.
+While manufacturing activity in New York state rose this month, the Empire State index remained well below its recent high near 32 reached in April.
 The survey showed the new orders index fell below zero for the first time since June 2009.

 However, the survey contained some encouraging news on employment, which has been the Achilles heel of the recovery.
 The employment index rose to 14.29 in August from 7.94 in July and the average workweek index jumped to 7.14 from -9.52.

 Adding to uncertainty about the economic outlook, home improvement chain Lowe's Cos